TalaoDAO/context/wallet_interaction_protocol_mod.md

 ### DIDAuth

-If Query.type = “DIDAuth” , then it is a basic authentication request that does not include a verifiable credential : there is no selection of credential to propose to the user in the wallet, call thefunction didkit.DIDAuth(did, “{“ challenge ”:“ .... ”,“ domain ”:“ ..... ”}”, key) which will create an empty presentation used only for authentication.
+If Query.type = “DIDAuth” , then it is a basic authentication request that does not include a verifiable credential : there is no selection of credential to propose to the user, call the function didkit.DIDAuth(did, “{“ challenge ”:“ .... ”,“ domain ”:“ ..... ”}”, key) which will create an empty presentation used only for authentication.
 The presentation passed with the POST request will look like this:

 ```javascript
 {